 In 1995 the DeBaun Family acquired the New Harmony Cemetery, (founded in 1812), located south of Prairieton on State Road 63 with the intent of continuing to offer a quality cemetery option for the people of south-western Vigo County.
 Since that time a new, well landscaped addition has been opened, and a columbarium and cremation burial area was opened for those families who prefer cremation.

 In 2001 the DeBaun family was approached by the Callahan family, who had operated a funeral home on the East side of Terre Haute since 1913.
 With the death of Joe Callahan a few years before, the family had begun to look for options which would reflect their beliefs in high service standards and local ownership, and the decision to associate with the DeBaun Funeral Homes was seen as the best way to fulfill these wishes.
 This lead to the establishment of the DeBaun Funeral Home – Wabash Avenue Chapel at 25th Street and Wabash Ave. in Terre Haute.

 The last few years has seen the addition of a new generation of the family join the business.
-Seth DeBaun and Curt DeBaun IV are now both working in the family business, continuing the tradition started by their Great-Grandparents almost 90 years ago.
+Seth DeBaun is now working in the family business, continuing the tradition started by his Great-Grandparents almost 90 years ago.
 Times have changed, old traditions have faded and new ones are born.
 Most funeral homes in Terre Haute are now owned by an out-of-state corporation, but our family-owned funeral homes have faithfully served Terre Haute and the surrounding community for four generations, and we are committed to continue serving our families well into the future.